LSSTDESC/CCL/README.md

 # CCL     [![Build Status](https://travis-ci.org/LSSTDESC/CCL.svg?branch=master)](https://travis-ci.org/LSSTDESC/CCL) [![Coverage Status](https://coveralls.io/repos/github/LSSTDESC/CCL/badge.svg?branch=master)](https://coveralls.io/github/LSSTDESC/CCL?branch=master)
 LSST DESC Core Cosmology Library (`CCL`) provides routines to compute basic cosmological observables with validated numerical accuracy.
 The library is written in C99 and all functionality is directly callable from C and C++ code.
 We also provide python bindings for higher-level functions.

 This software is a publicly released LSST DESC product which was developed within the LSST DESC using LSST DESC resources.
-DESC users should use it in with the [LSST DESC publication policy](http://lsstdesc.org/Collaborators).
+DESC users should use it in accordance with the [LSST DESC publication policy](http://lsstdesc.org/Collaborators).
 External users are welcome to use the code outside DESC in accordance with the licensing information below.

 The list of publicly released versions of this package can be found [here](https://github.com/LSSTDESC/CCL/releases).
 The master branch is the most recent (non-released) stable branch, but under development.
 We recommend using one of the public releases unless working on the development on the library.